-Printing has grown from a simple yet time consuming task, into an important and popular industry.
+Printing has grown from a simple yet time-consuming task, into an important and popular industry.
 This is mainly due to the development of various types of printing technologies.
 However, the variety of technologies has also led to some debate regarding label printing.
-Some printing companies are in favor or digital printing, while others feel that flexographic (flexo) printing is ideal.
+Some printing companies are in favor of digital printing, while others feel that flexographic (flexo) printing is ideal.

 This type of printing technology utilizes a flexible relief plate to carry a raised image.
 The plate is usually made out of types of soft plastic, rubber, or polymers that are UV sensitive.
 As the plates are flexible, they can be wrapped around cylinders, which are coated with different types of ink colors.
 When the image comes in contact with the ink, it allows for image designs to be printed on the product.